corenova/yang-js/README.md

 ### Changes from 0.13.x to 0.14.x

-Please note that the latest `0.14.x` branch is *incompatible* with prior `0.13.x` releases.
+Please note that the latest `0.14.x` branch is **incompatible** with prior `0.13.x` releases.

-The API for utilizing this module has been greatly simplified and most of the previously exposed API methods are no longer available (*since they've become rather unnecessary*).
+The API for utilizing this module has been greatly simplified and most of the previously exposed API methods are no longer available.

 Please be sure to review the following API documentation section carefully for adapting your use of this library accordingly.